vigoux/azy.nvim/README.md

 entries that caused the problem, and what you did when encountering the problem, and I'll be glad to look into it.

-Note though that on reasonably sized word lists (10K-ish entries), you should not encounter any problem.
+Note though that on reasonably sized word lists, you should not encounter any problem.

+But for the record, it took (on my machine) approximately 1s to filter a 400K entries list to `azy.nvim`.

 [telescope.nvim]: https://github.com/nvim-telescope/telescope.nvim